Syarif Hidayatullah State Islamic University Jakarta: Founding period

-The need for new recruits in civil servants for the Department of Religious Affairs of the Republic of Indonesia became an important backdrop establishment of Islamic universities.
+The need for new recruits in civil servants for the Ministry of Religious Affairs became an important backdrop establishment of Islamic universities.
 To meet this need, the Faculty of Religion separated and transformed into the State Islamic University (PTAIN).
 This change is based on Government Regulation (PP) no. 34 of 1950.
 The preamble stated that PTAIN aims to provide high-level teaching Islamic studies and become the center of the development and deepening of the Islamic religious sciences.
 Based on the PP, PTAIN was established on September 26, 1950.
 PTAIN was led by KH.
 Muhammad Adnan; in 1951 there were as many as 67 students.
 In that period, PTAIN had three departments: